 It is a Thursday when Lindy sits in her car for fifteen long minutes, praying for the strength to walk the 37 steps to Becky's apartment building.
 It does not come, but she walks the 37 steps anyway.

 When she uses the key Becky gave her two weeks before to open the door, the first thing Lindy notices is the smell.
-It is a wretched blend of sour milk and roses.
+It is a wretched medley of sour milk and roses.
 She dumps the curdled milk into the sink and ignores the flowers and walks into Becky's bedroom with slow, fearful steps.
 Becky is where she always is, lying in her bed.
 The window is cracked open and a breeze is blowing lacy white curtains into a dance so delicate it makes Lindy's stomach ache.
 She sits in the chair at the end of Becky's bed.

 There is a long silence.
 Lindy doesn't know where to begin.